Wang Jian — General of Unification and Politician of Wisdom

 An invincible marshal leading a country's all soldiers marching toward another kingdom maybe would last for years, it could be quite suspicious and worrisome for a king.

 Hence, before Wang Jian set off to the Chu, he had pleaded for several times, to make the king promise him lots of farmlands and money.

 He did this to show the king that he was only interested in being wealthy and having a happy life with his family, instead of any political or military power at all.

 Gold Currency (Ying Yuan) of the State Chu — Nanjing Museum (Photo by Dongmaiying)

 Wang Jian's Long-term Decisive Battle Against the State Chu

-Based on careful analysis about the commander and complicated geological condition of the State Chu, Wang Jian adjusted the arrangement of his army and made another perfect military plan.
+Based on careful analysis of the commander and complicated geological condition of the State Chu, Wang Jian adjusted the arrangement of his army and made another perfect military plan.

-In order to avoid being ambushed by the Chu’s army in such an unfamiliar, huge kingdom, he commanded his army built a strong base and stayed here for over a year.
+To avoid being ambushed by the Chu’s army in such an unfamiliar, huge kingdom, he commanded his army to build a strong base and stayed here for over a year.

 This behavior confused, but attracted most Chu’s armies to march to Wang Jian, and stationed right in front of his military base.